richardgourley/richardgourley/README.md

 **Hello!
 I am a certified Data Analyst and former backend web developer based in Barcelona.**

 - 🔭 I'm currently working with PowerBI, SQL, Python and Pandas in preparing, modeling and visualizing data.
-- 🔭 I regularly use and am proficient with PowerBI, SQL, Python, Django
+- 🔭 I regularly use and am proficient with PowerBI, SQL, Python and Django
+- 🌱 I'm currently becoming proficient with DAX, Pandas and Apache Spark.
+- 🌱 I’m currently learning Azure Synapse Analytics and learning about data lakes.
 - 🔭 I've created numerous web applications, from simple static sites to bespoke dashboard and login systems using Django, PHP, .NET, MySQL, Bootstrap and Javascript.
--
 - 😄 I love working with data and databases.
--
-- 🌱 I'm currently becoming proficient with DAX, Pandas and Apache Spark.
-- 🌱 I’m currently learning Azure Synapse Analytics and learning about data lakes.

 - 📫 How to reach me: Visit https://dynamicwebsites.eu.pythonanywhere.com to learn more about me.
 - ⚡ Fact: I used to be a teacher.
 Some of my repos are made for helping others learn tech skills!
 I hope you find them useful!